Newly discovered African 'climate seesaw' drove human evolution

-Category: Environment Hits: 0A scientific consortium has found that ancient El Niño-like weather patterns were the primary drivers of environmental change in sub-Saharan Africa over the last 620 thousand years - the critical time-frame for the evolution of our species.
+Category: Environment Hits: 5A scientific consortium has found that ancient El Niño-like weather patterns were the primary drivers of environmental change in sub-Saharan Africa over the last 620 thousand years - the critical time-frame for the evolution of our species.
 The group found that these ancient weather patterns had more profound impacts in sub-Saharan Africa than glacial-interglacial cycles more commonly linked to human evolution.

 Read more https://www.sciencedaily.com/releases/2021/05/210531153205.htm